priyammaz/PyTorch-Adventures/Neural Networks from Scratch/README.md

 $$ sigmoid(x) = \frac{1}{1 + \exp(-x)} $$

 But really, this is just a combination of exponentiation, sum and division!
 So as long as we know the derivative of the three sub-operations in sigmoid, we can use chain rule to get the overall derivative of the entire function!
+Lets write the composition of functions here:

+$$a(x) = e^{-x}$$
+$$b(x) = 1 + a(x)$$
+$$\sigma(x) = \frac{1}{b(x)}$$

+If you take the chain rule derivative of $\frac{d \sigma(x)}{d x}$ you will end up with the same formula as above!
+This is obviously the case as the derivation requires us to use chain rule to begin with, so I feel like im saying everything twice.
+The perk of AutoGrad though is, as long as we have the derivative of our sub-operations, then AutoGrad will automatically chain them together to compute the overall derivative of the function, without manually specifying as we did above!

 #### Super Caveat!!